 Dystonias often progress through various stages.
-Initially, dystonic movements are intermittent and appear only during voluntary movements or stress.
+Initially, dystonic movements may be intermittent and appear only during voluntary movements or stress.
 Later, individuals may show dystonic postures and movements while walking and ultimately even while they are relaxed.
-Dystonic motions may lead to permanent physical deformities by causing tendons to shorten.
+Dystonia can be associated with fixed postures and shortening of tendons.

 How are the dystonias classified?

 One way to classify the dystonias is based upon the regions of the body which they affect:

 There are several different forms of dystonia.
 Some of the more common focal forms are:

 Cervical dystonia, also called spasmodic torticollis or torticollis, is the most common of the focal dystonias.
 In cervical dystonia, the muscles in the neck that control the position of the head are affected, causing the head to turn to one side or be pulled forward or backward.
 Sometimes the shoulder is pulled up.
 Cervical dystonia can occur at any age, although most individuals first experience symptoms in middle age.
 It often begins slowly and usually reaches a plateau over a few months or years.
 About 10 percent of those with torticollis may experience a spontaneous remission, but unfortunately the remission may not be lasting.